vladimir-grbic/KnR/README.md

-# KnR
+# K \& R

-Examples and exercises from "The C Programming Language" 2nd Edition by Brian W. Kernighan and Dennis M. Ritchie
+Examples and exercises from *The C Programming Language, 2nd Edition* by Brian
+W. Kernighan and Dennis M. Ritchie.